dkclee/MTWord/README.md

 Some features may not work locally because of API keys that are not available.

 ## Future directions
 - Tests: Definitely want to make sure that all of my code is tested.
-Currently there is a problem running the tests because of the application context problem.
+    Currently there is a problem running the tests because of an application context problem.
-- Helpful memorization features: Card matching, text matching, quiz features for the memorization aspect
+- Helpful memorization features: Card matching, text matching, quiz features f or the memorization aspect

 <!--